 1841: Brown establishes himself as a history painter and completes “Manfred on the Jungfrau” in Paris.
 Also works on “The Execution of Mary Queen of Scots”.
 He marries Elisabeth Bromley on 3rd April 1841 at the Parish Church in Meopham.

-1845: He visits Italy and was bowled over by the richness of colour in Italian masterpieces which led him to increase his own tonal range.
+1845: He visits Italy and is bowled over by the richness of colour in Italian masterpieces which lead him to increase his own tonal range.

 1846: Brown settles in England.
-Becomes a friend of the Pre-Raphaelites but is never a member of the Brotherhood.
+He becomes a friend of the Pre-Raphaelites but is never a member of the Brotherhood.
 Dante Gabriel Rossetti works in his studio as he is initially impressed by his colour work.
 Death of his first wife.

 1851: Brown paints “Chaucer Reciting his Poetry”.